 DHS CCS Staff Contact Information

-- Area Administration: Contact list and map (PDF, 132 KB)
+- Area Administration: Contact list and map (PDF)

 - Division of Care and Treatment Services

 - For questions regarding CCS and Medicaid, email HP VEDS CCS Support